MEET OUR TEAM

 Lonnie Hackett, MSc

-Lonnie is the founder and president of Healthy Learners (formerly known as Healthy Kids Brighter Future).
+Lonnie is the founder and president of Healthy Learners.
 He first traveled to Zambia in 2011 as an undergraduate research assistant.
 While working alongside local medical workers, teachers and students, he became aware of the magnitude of health issues negatively impacting the lives and education of school-aged children.
 In 2013, Lonnie met Ignicious Bulongo, then the director of the Ministry of Health Ng’ombe Health Centre, and they worked together to pilot the concept of training teachers as community health workers.
-In 2014, Lonnie created Healthy Learners with the mission to improve the health of poor school-aged children.
+This work eventually evolved into Healthy Learners.

 Prior to HL, Lonnie served as a Global Health Corps fellow with the Centre for Infectious Research in Zambia, where he worked under Dr. Groesbeck Parham to develop market-based solutions for improving women’s access to cancer services.
 Lonnie is a Truman Scholar, a Rainer Arnhold Fellow and a Draper Richards Kaplan Social Entrepreneur.
 Lonnie graduated from Bowdoin College with a degree in Biochemistry and received a Master’s in International Health and Tropical Medicine from the University of Oxford.
 Lonnie lives full-time in Lusaka.